A Second Life For An Advertisement

 Superman-related search traffic is surging due to the upcoming movie Superman Returns and that interest has unearthed the old American Express Webisodes.

 It certainly has nothing to do with anything American Express has done to promote the videos recently.
 The old address at which the Webisodes were hosted (americanexpress.com/jerry) no longer exists.

 That speaks volumes about the shortsightedness of most coporations and the percieved shelf-life of their marketing assets.
 And the Seinfeld/Superman pieces were a huge hit at the time.

 Last month I wrote about how advertising must adapt to this new broadband, time-shifted environment by evolving from an interruptive medium to an entertainment vehicle in an of itself.

 It seems to me that American Express created the model I’m talking about in 2004.
 The Webisodes were clever, entertaining, and featured the product solving a consumer problem.

 If American Express had launched a similar effort today, we would be calling it a Video Marketing campaign.
 As it is, their video assets continue to work for them, riding the unexpected wave of interest in Superman.
 And they haven’t lifted a finger.

-But the only reason this fan propelled branding is possible is that they created advertising that is enterrtaining in and of itself.
+But the only reason this fan-propelled branding is possible is that they created advertising that is enterrtaining in and of itself and tells the brand story effectively.
 That’s the kind of stuff that people like to share, and now they’ve got the tools to easily share them.